refinedguides/image-editor/README.md

-# Image Filter App using JavaScript
+# Image Editor using CSS Filters and Javascript

 A vanilla javascript app to add CSS filters on image.